Chinese Medicines Section

 The following instruments are used routinely by the Section:

-- UV Spectrophotometer
+- UV/VIS Spectrophotometer

-- Automatic Gel Permeation Chromatographs
+- Automatic Gel Permeation Chromatograph

 - Fourier Transform Infrared Spectrophotometer